Snickdx/Group-Project/README.md

 Note: all 2xx commands may be represtned by a single enum for success

 Note: code to represent FTP Status codes completed in client; just write code to handle the codes

+Code to perfrom heavy lifting of client completed.

+To use:

+Client client = new AuthenticatedClient(address, port, username, password);

+Call services from client and handle responses in UI Read the code in Client and AuthenticatedClient classes to understand how to call the methods Read the Status enum and use common sense to see how to handle the Responses from the server